sguesdon/docker-artifact-registry-mirror-gke/README.md

 If you want to quickly test the solution, you can do so using the Opentofu project located in the [following folder](tests/tofu).
 However, you will need to have gcloud properly configured and an active GKE cluster with Workload Identity enabled.

 Before deploying the solution, make sure to fill in the minimum configurations in the `terraform.tfvars` file.
-The `terraform.tfvars.example` file contains the required information.
+The `terraform.tfvars.example` file contains the minimum required information.

 ```sh
 cd tests/tofu